Advance your career or switch fields with continuing education in high-demand industries like healthcare, tech, and education.

 Two returning adult students share why they decided to return to their education – and how they're using their new-found knowledge.

-Study a language online with UW–Madison Continuing Studies language programs.
+Study a language online with UW–Madison Division of Continuing Studies language programs.
 We promise it will be exactly the same as in-person learning, only completely different.

 Read about our annual Outstanding Adult Student Reception, an event where UW–Madison returning adult students gather to celebrate their accomplishments.